mileweb/docs-content-cdn/en/docs/recipes/api-rate-limiting.md

 ### Notes

 1. Rate limiting applies at the customer level.
 All API accounts under the same customer share the same token bucket.
 Excessive use of one account exhausts the customer’s quota.
-The rate limits of children of resellers are independent of each other.
+The rate limits of a reseller's children are independent of each other.
 In addition, the children’s API calls will not use the parent’s quota.

 2. Because the CDN Pro portal calls the APIs, operations in the portal UI also consume the API rate limit tokens.